swiftlang/swift-evolution/proposals/0144-allow-single-dollar-sign-as-valid-identifier.md

 The core team has decided to remove it as a valid character by merging this [Pull Request](https://github.com/apple/swift/pull/3901)

-The reason behind the removal of `$` character as a valid identifier is
+The reason behind the removal of `$` character as a valid identifier is:

 1. it was never intended to be an identifier, and was never documented (e.g. by [TPSL](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/LexicalStructure.html#//apple_ref/swift/grammar/identifier).
 2. the $ sigil is more operator/punctuation-like than identifier-like.
 3. the $ namespace is already used for anonymous closure arguments (when